josephgardner/authservices/doc/Configuration.md

 *Attribute of the [`<add>`](#add-identityprovider-element) element*

 The issuer name that the idp will be using when sending responses.
-When `<loadMetadata>` is enabled, the `entityId` is treated as a URL to for downloading the metadata.
+When `<loadMetadata>` is enabled, the `entityId` is treated as a URL for downloading the metadata.

 #### `signOnUrl` Attribute
 *Optional attribute of the [`<add>`](#add-identityprovider-element) element*